netr/netr.github.io/content/portfolio/_index.md

 I've been programming since I was 13 years old.
 I learned how to program by hanging out in [AOL chatrooms](https://github.com/readme/featured/aol-programming-culture).
 My first real adventure into building full programs was reverse engineering the AOL 5.0 protocol (I effectively rebuilt AOL using raw sockets).
 I fell in love with programming right away and have been doing it almost daily ever since.

-I've worked on a countless projects and I've touched almost every type of technology/framework that has been popular in the last 20 years.
+I've worked on countless projects and I've touched almost every type of technology/framework that has been popular in the last 20 years.
 Here is a list of my most recent projects (within the last 5 years), since it would be far too time consuming to list them all.
 Plus I'm sure you don't care about my Cities: Skylines mods or my GTA 5 server scripts (unless you do, then [let me know](mailto:corey@netr.dev)).

 ## *Professional Projects*

 ### Dojo.ing: Memecoin Launchpad | [Website](https://dojo.ing)
 *October 2024 - Present*
 - **Backend:** Node.js, Express.js
-- **Frontend:** React, TypeScript, Next.js, Tailwind CSS, Shadcn, Server-Side Events (SSE)
+- **Frontend:** React, TypeScript, Next.js, Tailwind CSS, Shadcn, Server-Sent Events (SSE)
 - **Cloud:** AWS (S3, SQS, Lambda, API Gateway), Vercel
 - **Infrastructure:** Docker, Nginx, Terraform, GitHub Actions
 - **Databases:** MongoDB, Redis